complate/complate.github.io/content/what-is-jsx.md

 In order for this to work, the complate `createElement` function needs to be available in the JavaScript scope.

-`createElement` in complate expects a user defined component (called a macro) to be a function with the signature `(params, ...children)` and to return a JSX expression.
+`createElement` in complate expects a user-defined component (called a macro) to be a function with the signature `(params, ...children)` and to return a JSX expression.
 An example definition for `MyComponent` could be: